stellaaash/EPROM/Tutorials/learncpp.com.md

 When doing so, BaseballPlayer take all member functions and variables from Person.
 It also takes in two new data members, `battingAverage` and `homeRuns`.
 ### 24.3 - Order of construction of derived classes
-C++ constructs derived classes in phases, starting with the most-base class (at the top of the inheritance tree) and finishing with the most-child class (at the bottom of the inheritance tree).
+C++ constructs derive classes in phases, starting with the most-base class (at the top of the inheritance tree) and finishing with the most-child class (at the bottom of the inheritance tree).
 As each class is constructed, the appropriate constructor from that class is called to initialize that part of the class.
 The inverse happens when destructing class instances.
 ### 24.4 - Constructors and initialization of derived classes
 ```cpp